 Getting married at the Perth Registry OfficeShow more

-All couples are required to lodge a Notice of Intended Marriage, identification (passport or birth certificate) and, if previously married, a divorce certificate or death certificate of their previous spouse.
-These documents must be lodged with the Perth Registry Office at least one month before the desired date of marriage.
+All couples are required to lodge a Notice of Intended Marriage (PDF 884KB), identification (passport or birth certificate) and, if previously married, a divorce certificate or death certificate of their previous spouse.
+These documents must be lodged via appointment with the Perth Registry Office at least one month before the desired date of marriage.

-If you are eligible to post or email the Notice of Intended Marriage form, you will need to arrange for your signatures to be witnessed by a qualified person (as stated on the Notice) and have your supporting documents certified as true copies.
-Original documents will need to be sighted before your marriage ceremony can take place.
+If you are located overseas, interstate or in regional Western Australia, you may be eligible to post or email the Notice of Intended Marriage (PDF 884KB), however, you will need to arrange for your signatures to be witnessed by a qualified person (as stated on the Notice) .
+Original documents will need to be presented to the Marriage Services Team a week before your marriage ceremony.